 The responsibility to promote the welfare and safeguarding of all pupils both in our school and in the wider community is taken extremely seriously by the Trustees, Governors and all members of staff at St Martin's.

 The school has 3 Designated Safeguarding Leads (DSLs) who have overall responsibility for child protection.
-Our DSLs are: Rachel Appleby (Head of School), Helen Thompson (Assistant Headteacher and SENCO) and Julie Howarth (Learning Mentor).
+Our DSLs are: Helen Thompson (Headteacher), Jacky Cador (Assistant Headteacher and SENCO) and Julie Howarth (Learning Mentor).
+Our Trust DSL is Anne Siggins.

 Our commitment to safeguarding is embedded in the ethos and core values of the school and stretches across all aspects of school life;